-Maintaining healthy indoor air quality (IAQ) in your Montgomery, Alabama, home is critical, especially if you suffer from asthma.
-Poor IAQ can trigger asthma symptoms and cause other respiratory problems.
+Maintaining healthy indoor air quality (IAQ) in your Montgomery, Alabama, home has become more urgent than ever before.
+Poor IAQ can not only trigger allergy symptoms but also cause severe respiratory problems like asthma.
 The first step to improving poor indoor air quality in your home is identifying issues that could be responsible for it.
 Here are some common IAQ issues that you’ll want to address if someone in your home suffers from asthma symptoms:

 Pollen is a notorious trigger for asthma and allergies.
 While you may think that staying indoors is the best way to keep pollen out of your airways, it can easily enter your home through poor seals or insulation.
 You can also track it inside on clothes and shoes.
 If pollen affects your IAQ, consider having your seals and insulation inspected.
 You might also want to invest in an indoor air purifier that has a HEPA filter.

 Your pets are part of the family.
 Unfortunately, the fur and dander they leave around your home can lead to worsening asthma symptoms.
 If you share your home with pets, groom them and make sure to clean your home on a regular basis.
 As a result, you’ll reduce the fur and dander buildup in your home.

 Chemicals commonly found in many household products can also lead to poor IAQ.
 Fire-retardant chemicals such as polybrominated biphenyl and polychlorinated biphenyl are found in many items in your home.
 Polyurethane is a chemical commonly found on wood furniture, wooden floors and even inside of mattresses.
 And this chemical is a respiratory toxin.
 The best way to prevent these chemicals from triggering breathing problems is to choose green household and building products containing fewer synthetic chemicals whenever possible.